 - Depending on household income and the subject area studied, some PGCE students will also be eligible to receive Bangor Bursaries.
 This will apply to PGCE students with a household income below £40,000 who are not eligible for ITT training grants.

 How will the bursary be assessed?

-Your eligibility for a Bangor Bursary is determined through the statutory means test carried out either by Student Finance Wales or Student Finance England, when you complete the on-line form PN1.
-This means that you won’t need to apply to the University for a Bangor Bursary.
-If eligible, a confirmation letter will be sent to your home address in February 2019.
-Bursary payments are made from the 1st March 2019 onwards.
+Your eligibility for a Bangor Bursary will be assessed as part of the statutory means test carried out by your student finance organisation, when you complete the student finance application form.
+This means that you will not have to apply directly to the University for a Bangor Bursary – you will be assessed automatically and awards paid from the 1 March each academic year.